Do your therapy clients know how you can help them?

 Because if you don't, they will move on and find someone that does.

-It’s your responsibility to sit with them, counsel them and be the best counsellor you can be.
+It’s your responsibility to sit with them, counsel them and be the best therapist you can be.
 But what they do with that is down to them.

-For some, the process is too hard and they end counselling early.
+For some, the process is too hard and they end the work early.
 Staying with the familiar is easier for them at that time and change feels impossible.

 For some, the time simply isn’t right and they don’t have the emotional space to engage fully in the process.